LiZHANG1222/zhangli_code/README.md

 # zhangli_code
-zhangli's r code and file
+Data and code for pathogens AMF and N uptake paper